 The Chamber of Commerce-Chenango County Foundation, Inc. was officially renamed The Chenango Foundation, Inc. in November 1996.
 The Chenango Foundation was created to provide a vehicle for community development projects.
-Successful projects and efforts have included The Northeast Classic Car Museum, Colorscape Chenango and The Children’s Center.
+Successful projects and efforts have included The Northeast Classic Car Museum, Colorscape Chenango, and The Children’s Center.

 The Northeast Classic Car Museum opened its doors in 1997 under the auspices of the Chenango Foundation.
 Sponsorship and project support was provided for the establishment of the tourist destination.
-In 1998, the NECCM received their 501c3 designation.
-Originally encompassing just one building and 50 cars on display, they currently have over 170+ vehicles on in 5 connected buildings.
+In 1998, the NECCM received its 501c3 designation.
+Originally encompassing just one building and 50 cars on display, they currently have over 170+ vehicles in 5 connected buildings.
 Informative videos, period fashions, and more enhance the Museum experience.
 In May of 2009, the Museum opened another 30,000 square feet of exhibit space.
 Approximately 16,000+ visitors from all across the country visit the museum on a yearly basis.

 The Chenango Foundation also continues to provide oversight and development of the Leadership Chenango program, initiated in 1989, aimed at enhancing the development and skills of individuals to become future community and civic leaders.

 NORWICH BUILDING TOMORROW FOUNDATION ANNOUNCES 2022 ENHANCED CURB APPEAL GRANT PROGRAM